 Keep It Picked Up

 When your home is free of unnecessary clutter, cleaning is ten times easier.
-Clutter makes it look messy, breeds dust, and impedes the cleaning process.
+Clutter makes a space look messy, breeds dust, and impedes the cleaning process.

 Assign every object in your home a space to call its own.

-Make “putting things away” a habit.
+Make it a habit to put things away.
 When you’re done using the scissors, put them away.
 When you bring groceries home, put them away.
 When you get undressed, put your clothes in the dirty clothes hamper.
 In no time at all, you’ll be putting things away without giving it a second thought.

 Purge unnecessary items on a regular basis.
 Keep a donation box in a prominent spot and make use of it.